Dimension counts for singular rational curves via semigroups: Introduction

 \subsection{Roadmap}

-We prove two main theorems in this paper.
-The first result, Thm~\ref{unibranch_theorem}, establishes that the expected codimension $(n-2)g$ is achieved for morphisms whose images have at-worst unibranch singularities, provided that $g \leq 8$.
+Our first result, Thm~\ref{unibranch_theorem}, establishes that the expected codimension $(n-2)g$ is achieved for morphisms whose images have at-worst cusps, provided that $g \leq 8$.
 The proof uses the stratification of singularities according to to their value semigroups; in the unibranch case, these are {\it numerical semigroups}, i.e. subsemigroups of $\mb{N}$, and thus form a tree.

-Our second result, Thm~\ref{multibranch_theorem}, establishes that our codimension heuristic holds in full generality when $g \leq 4$.
-The proof of Thm~\ref{multibranch_theorem} also uses the stratification of morphisms according to the semigroups of their singularities.
-The analysis in the multibranch setting is significantly more involved, however, since there is no obvious combinatorial structure to index the semigroups.
-Our strategy is to filter subsemigroups of $\mb{N}^r$ according to their $r$-tuple sums, thereby exploiting the tree structure of numerical semigroups.
-For every given semigroup, we then reverse-engineer a set of possible geometric configurations, from which we may count conditions.
-To our knowledge, our reverse-engineering technique has not appeared elsewhere.
+Theorem~\ref{unibranch_theorem} generalizes some of the results obtained in the papers \cite{JK}, \cite{Co1}, and \cite{Co}, where they are applied towards dimension-counting for rational curves on very general hypersurfaces.
+A priori there are no obstructions to extending the validity of our results to singularities of higher genus; however, the number of semigroups to be analyzed grows rapidly with $g$.